Q: I need to contact your literary agent. Who do I email?

 Q: Are there audiobooks for your work yet?

-A: Only The Dark Lord and the Seamstress so far.
-If you would like an audio book of any of my other works, please let Audible.com know.
+A: You can find my free short story audiobooks here on Soundcloud.
+There are no audio books for my longer works yet.
+If you would like an audiobook of any of my other works, please let Audible.com know.
 If you tell them you want it, they’ll consider creating it.
-You can email email@example.com with your suggestion.
+You can email firstname.lastname@example.org with your suggestion.

 Q: I would like you to do some voice work/acting.